 There are statements in documents sent to, and produced by the FDA, that say Gardasil vaccination brings a significantly higher risk of developing precancerous lesions to women already infected with HPV.

-In its submission to the FDA in March 2007 for reclassification of a new device for Polymerase Chain Reaction (PCR) Detection, HiFi DNA Tech, who manufacture DNA test reagents, states that vaccination with Gardasil of women who are already sero-positive and PCR-positive for vaccine-relevant genotypes of HPV has been found to increase the risk of developing high-grade precancerous lesions by 44 .6 percent.
+In its submission to the FDA in March 2007 for reclassification of a new device for Polymerase Chain Reaction (PCR) Detection, HiFi DNA Tech, who manufacture DNA test reagents, points to Merck’s own trial date that states that vaccination with Gardasil of women who are already sero-positive and PCR-positive for vaccine-relevant genotypes of HPV has been found to increase the risk of developing high-grade precancerous lesions by 44.6 percent.

 HiFi DNA Tech asked the FDA to change the classification of HPV tests from Class III to Class II.